Deformations of free boundary CMC hypersurfaces: Free boundary CMC hypersurfaces

+Given an admissible hypersurface $\Sigma$, we choose an orientation for $T\Sigma^\perp$, and denote by $\vec n_\Sigma$ the positively oriented unit normal vector field along $\Sigma$.
+When $\Sigma$ bounds a finite volume, the positive orientation of $T\Sigma^\perp$ is chosen to point towards the bounded region $\Omega_1$.
+The \emph{second fundamental form of $\Sigma$} is given by

-whose trace is called the \emph{mean curvature function} $H_\Sigma$.
+and its trace is called the \emph{mean curvature function} $H_\Sigma$.
 The \emph{mean curvature vector} of $\Sigma$ is defined as $\vec H_\Sigma:=H_\Sigma \,\vec n_\Sigma$.
-If $H_\Sigma$ is constant, $\Sigma$ is called a \emph{constant mean curvature hypersurface} (or \emph{CMC hypersurface}), and a \emph{minimal hypersurface} if this constant is zero.
+If $H_\Sigma$ is constant, then $\Sigma$ is called a \emph{constant mean curvature hypersurface} (or \emph{CMC hypersurface}), and a \emph{minimal hypersurface} if the value of this constant is zero.